Duramente: 2016: four-year-old season

 Duramente returned after an absence of almost nine months in the Nakayama Kinen on 28 February.
 Starting the 11/10 favourite he took the lead on the outside on the final turn and held off a late challenge from Ambitious to win by a neck.
 He was then sent to the United Arab Emirates to contest the Dubai Sheema Classic on 26 March.
 He lost a shoe before the race and as it could not be replaced he competed in the race with three shoes.
 He finished second behind the British-trained five-year-old Postponed.
 The colt took a long time to recover from the race and did not reappear until 26 June when he was made the 1.9/1 favourite for the Takarazuka Kinen at Hanshin.
 He was restrained towards the rear of the seventeen runner field before being switched to the outside to deliver his run in the straight.
 Duramente made up a great deal of ground, passing horse after horse in the closing stages, but failed by a neck to catch the mare Marialite.
 The colt slipped crossing the finishing line sustaining serious injury to his left foreleg and a subsequent veterinary examination revealed extensive damage to his fetlock, pastern and tendons.
-Three days after the Takarazuka Kinen it was announced that Duramente was to be retired from racing and would stand as a breeding stallion at Northern Farm in 2017.
+Three days after the Takarazuka Kinen it was announced that Duramente was to be retired from racing and would stand as a breeding stallion at Shadai Stallion Station in 2017.
 Mirco Demuro commented "I'm shocked.
 Duramente's the strongest horse I've ever ridden".

+Racing form

+Duramente won five races and got four second place in nine starts.
+The data available is based on JBIS and netkeiba.com.